Learn About Verbal Abuse So You Can Stop It

-Well, aren't we all lucky that “ignorant” can be fixed!
+Well, aren't we all lucky that ignorance can be fixed!
 If you want to continue living in denial of your abuse, stop reading now.
 There are some big spoilers on the way.

-By the way, if you don't want to anger your abuser further, don't play “he’s a flash card” out loud.
-There's nothing an abuser likes less than to be called out during his game.
+By the way, if you don't want to anger your abuser further, don't play "He's a Flash Card" out loud.
+There's nothing an abuser hates more than to be called out during his game.

-For more help naming the abusive technique, visit Verbal Abuse Journals where I put Patricia Evans’ vocabulary with examples from my own marriage.
-Also, visit her website, Verbal Abuse, and sign up for her message board (if you are being verbally or otherwise abused).
+For more help naming the abusive technique, visit Verbal Abuse Journals where I put Patricia Evans's vocabulary of abuse and how to deal with abuse.
+Also, visit her website, Verbal Abuse, and sign up for her message board.

-Besides Patricia Evans’ website, there are several more that will help you educate yourself on the dynamics of abuse and the cycle of violence.
+Besides Patricia Evans's website, there are several more that will help you learn about the dynamics of abuse and the cycle of violence.
 (Remember, verbal abuse counts as violence!)